anandwana001/android-interview/README.md

 - What is Circular dependency in dagger?, and how to resolve it
 - What's interesting about Hilt?
 - Did you use Koin?
 What are your thoughts on it?
 -

+### Android Compose
+- How to launch coroutine from a composable function? - [LaunchedEffect](https://www.droidcon.com/2021/10/28/jetpack-compose-side-effects-ii-remembercoroutinescope/)
+- How to launch coroutine from a non-composable function, but tied to composition? - [rememberCoroutineScope()](https://www.droidcon.com/2021/10/28/jetpack-compose-side-effects-ii-remembercoroutinescope/)
+-

 ## System Design